Why we use pair programming during interviews?

 How does it start?

 First, in order to do a pair programming session, we need two people: one from our company and the other one who would like to apply for a position on our team.
 As soon as we have them, we arrange a meeting.
-We're a very remote-friendly company, so if we are not able meet in the office, we just use one of well-known tools like: google hangout (which has now new desktop sharing feature enabled) or Screenhero.
+We're a very remote-friendly company, so if we are not able to meet in the office, we just use one of the well-known tools like Google Meet or Slack.
 No matter which tool we use, the effect is still the same - we've got two great programmers seeing the same code they will be hacking on soon.

 What is pair programming and how it actually works?